Allergens and Tags: Review AI Suggestions in Your Digital Menu

 Step 5: The 14 Mandatory EU Allergens

-Regulation (EU) 1169/2011 requires the declaration of these 14 mandatory allergens on any restaurant menu. iaMenu detects them and displays all with official icons, automatically translated into the customer's language.
+Regulation (EU) 1169/2011 requires declaring these 14 mandatory allergens on any restaurant menu. iaMenu detects and displays all of them with official icons, automatically translated into the customer's language.

 | No. | Allergen | Common Examples | Super Chef Detection |